How to Recognize a Case of Appendicitis

 Other potential complications of appendicitis are the formation of a fistula, an abscess, or an infection in the affected area.

-- If you vomit or have diarrhea, especially if there’s blood in it
+- Vomiting or diarrhea especially if there’s blood in it

-- If your abdomen feels hard, or if there are pains in your chest or neck
+- Abdomen feels hard, or if there are pains in your chest or neck

-Appendicitis, sadly, is impossible to prevent, but the important thing is that you know how to avoid the complications that will show up if you don’t immediately see a doctor as soon as you realize that the symptoms we’ve told you about above are appendicitis.
+Sadly, appendicitis is impossible to prevent.
+The important thing is that you know how to avoid the complications that will follow if you don’t immediately see a doctor.

-We don’t think that after learning about the signs and symptoms of appendicitis that you should worry about every little pain that happens, but now that you know the risks and dangers of leaving appendicitis untreated, we hope you’ll agree that it’s better for a doctor in the emergency room to tell you that you don’t have appendicitis than it is for a doctor to tell you that it’s too late and there’s nothing they can do.
+It’s better for a doctor in the emergency room to tell you that you don’t have appendicitis than it is for a doctor to tell you that it’s too late and there’s nothing they can do.
+You’ve learned how to recognize a case of appendicitis, which will allow you to seek treatment as early as possible, helping you avoid serious complications.